 There are just certain pieces of technology & must have apps that make life so much easier.
 And honestly, if I didn’t have access to iPads, a cell phone & online apps my studio would look very different & wouldn’t be nearly as profitable.
-This week is the 2018 version of “The Apps I Can’t Live Without”!
+These are “The Apps I Can’t Live Without” – Teaching Edition!

 If you are just getting started with technology (or want ideas on how to streamline), the list below is the one you need.
 None of the links are affiliate links (meaning I don’t receive any compensation for having them).